SGH Warsaw School of Economics

 SGH Warsaw School of Economics (Szkoła Główna Handlowa w Warszawie, SGH) is the oldest and most prestigious business school in Poland.

-SGH Warsaw School of Economics was founded in 1906 as a private school under the name August Zieliński Private Trade Courses for Men.
-On 30 July 1919 it became a separate legal entity and was granted the status of an institution of higher education.
+SGH Warsaw School of Economics was founded in 1906 as a private school named August Zieliński Private Trade Courses for Men.
+On 30 July 1919, it became a separate legal entity and was granted the status of an institution of higher education.
 The school was renamed Szkoła Główna Handlowa (SGH) in 1933.
-Following World War II SGH was nationalized and its name changed to Szkoła Główna Planowania i Statystyki (Main School of Planning and Statistics) with an abbreviation of SGPiS.
+After World War II, SGH was nationalized and its name changed to Szkoła Główna Planowania i Statystyki (Main School of Planning and Statistics), abbreviation SGPiS.
 The school regained its pre-war name after the fall of communism in 1991.

 SGH Warsaw School of Economics offers courses leading to bachelor's or master's degrees to both full-time and extramural students.
-It also offers programs for doctoral and postgraduate degrees.
+It also provides programs for doctoral and postgraduate degrees.
 Its Finance and Accounting program was ranked among the Top 60 Masters in Management by the Financial Times in 2018.

-SGH Warsaw School of Economics cooperates with around 200 higher education institutions around the world within student and staff exchange areas.
-It is also a member of the CEMS, the LLP Erasmus, the Partnership in International Management network (PIM) and the European University Association EUA.
+SGH Warsaw School of Economics cooperates with around 200 higher education institutions worldwide within student and staff exchange areas.
+It is a member of the Community of European Management Schools and International Companies (CEMS), the Erasmus Programme, the Partnership in International Management Network (PIM), and the European University Association (EUA).

-It is located at the northern edge of the Mokotów district of Warsaw.
-Bus and tram stops as well as the Pole Mokotowskie metro station are nearby.
+The main campus is located at the northern edge of the Mokotów district of Warsaw.
+Bus and tram stops, as well as the Pole Mokotowskie metro station, are nearby.

 Organizational structure

-SGH Warsaw School of Economics abandoned the traditional departmental structure segregating students on the basis of their major.
+SGH Warsaw School of Economics abandoned the traditional departmental structure segregating students based on their major.

-Professors as well as research and teaching programmes are grouped in five Colleges (Collegiums) as well as a number of extra-collegial units, such as the foreign language teaching center.
+Professors and research and teaching programs are grouped in five Colleges (Collegiums) and several extra-collegial units, such as the foreign language teaching center.

 Courses offered

-SGH is a university with no departments.
-Within full-time and part-time studies, they are conducted in two levels.
+Full-time and part-time studies are conducted in two levels.
 Bachelor studies, which last for six semesters, lead to a Bachelor's professional title.
-Holders of such a title may apply for a place and begin Master studies which last for four semesters.
-To obtain a diploma (as well as credit terms) it is necessary to gather the required minimum points.
-Individual subjects are divided into mandatory sections for particular fields, optional for those subjects, additional items which help develop the knowledge unrelated to specific subjects, and objects of education common to all economists.
-Different subjects can have different minimum points for each of these types of items.
+Holders of such a title may apply for a place and begin Master's studies, which last for four semesters.
+Accumulating the required minimum points, as well as credit terms, is necessary to earn a diploma.
+Individual subjects are divided into mandatory selections for particular fields, optional for those subjects, additional courses that develop knowledge unrelated to specific subjects, and courses essential for all economists.
+Certain subjects can have different numbers of points for each of these types of items.

 SGH full-time students are offered the following fields of study in Polish: